@ Adobe Stock

 Perched 700 metres above Ringedalsvatnet lake, it truly is one of the most impressive rock formations in the world.
 There is likely to be a queue to climb down onto Trolltunga itself – and to partake in the magnificent photo-op.
 Unless you have hiked with friends, just ask someone nearby to take your photo, and offer to take theirs.

-There is often a queue at Trolltunga between 12 am and 3 pm.
-In 2023, tourists had to wait 30–45 minutes on weekdays and 60–90 minutes on Saturdays.
-It is usually most people on Saturdays or the first day with nice weather.
-Photo: Scott Sporleder/Matador Network/Visit Hardangerfjord
+There is often a queue at Trolltunga between noon and 3 pm.
+In 2024, some hikers had to wait 30–45 minutes on weekdays and up to 60–90minutes on Saturdays.
+There are usually most people on Saturdays and on the first sunny day after a period of poor weather.

 Four iron rebar steps make it easy to climb down onto Trolltunga.
 Enjoy the break from your long hike, rehydrate with water or whatever beverage you brought, and eat your snack or lunch.
 And get to know your fellow hikers.
 They may have good tips about other nearby attractions, and interesting stories to tell.